autumnclaire/SimpleTwitterClient/README.md

 - **Required** User should be taken back to home timeline with new tweet visible
 - **Optional** Links in tweets are clickable and viewable
 - **Optional** User can refresh tweets timeline by pulling down to refresh
+- **Optional** User can open the twitter app offline and see last loaded tweets.
+Tweets are persisted into sqlite and can be displayed from the local DB